Supercharge your Android with free Avast Cleanup

 When you work with demanding applications — such as video editing or rendering software — or when you use your computer in direct heat or sunlight, you should keep a close eye on your CPU temperature.
 That’s when heat goes far beyond a good CPU temp.

 Thankfully, Core Temp offers an easy way to monitor your CPU temperature at all times, across multiple cores.
 By default, the information stays hidden, but you can make the CPU temperature monitor visible.
-It’s easy to set it up like a mini thermometer that sits in your taskbar.
+It’s easy to set it up and it looks like a mini thermometer or CPU temperature gauge that sits in your taskbar.

 Here’s how to check your computer temperature and monitor it at all times.